Tree Diagram

 Creating a tree diagram helps in understanding a process by graphically breaking down complex processes to smaller levels of detail.
 This systematic breakdown also helps ensure smaller sub-task do not get forgotten.

-Since it is a step-by-step process that moves from general to specific in a systematic way, it encourages you to direct your from generalities to specifics.
+Since it is a step-by-step process that moves from general to specific in a systematic way, it encourages you to direct your thinking from generalities to specifics.

 Tree Diagram Procedure